 - Can full-time students take Continuing Education courses?

 If you are enrolled in a full-time George Brown College program, you can take Continuing Education courses.
-However, only select Continuing Education courses earn you full-time course credits and so can be applied toward a full-time program (see below).
+However, only certain Continuing Education courses earn you full-time course credits that can be applied toward a full-time program.
 Continuing Education courses do not appear on full-time timetables.